openvinotoolkit/model_server/extras/openvino-operator-openshift/README.md

 Average latency= 21.1 ms
 ```

-## OpenVINO Notebook integration with Redhat Open Data Science services.

-The `Notebook` resource integrates JupyterHub from OpenShift Data Science or Open Data Hub with a container image that includes developer
+## Integration with OpenShift Data Science and Open Data Hub
+The Operator integrates with the JupyterHub [Spawner](https://jupyterhub.readthedocs.io/en/stable/reference/spawners.html) in [Red Hat OpenShift Data Science](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science) and [Open Data Hub](https://opendatahub.io/docs.html).
+Simply create a `Notebook` resource, which deploys an ImageStream containing the OpenVINO developer tools and ready-to-run Jupyter notebooks.
+To use the ImageStream, you must have already installed the Operator for OpenShift Data Science or Open Data Hub.

-tools from the OpenVINO toolkit and a set of Jupyter notebook tutorials.
-It enables selecting a defined image `openvino-notebook` from
-the Jupyter Spawner drop-down menu.
-The image is maintained by Intel.
+The `Create Notebook` button in the web console will build the container image and create an ImageStream.
+This enables selecting `openvino-notebook` image from the Jupyter Spawner drop-down menu.
+The [image](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/Dockerfile) is maintained by Intel.

-Create the `Notebook` resource in the same project with JupyterHub and RedHat OpenShift Data Science operator.
-It builds the image locally based on Dockerfile from https://github.com/openvinotoolkit/openvino_notebooks

 ![spawner](images/spawner.png)